HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 > Libraries with either a `run.n` helper, a `Run.hx` module, or another main class defined in `haxelib.json`, can be executed using `haxelib run`.
 >
-> You can specify the version to run by appending `:version`, if the library has a [development](#dev) version set the version will be ignored.
+> You can specify the version to run by appending `:version`.
+If no version is specified, the [development](#dev) version is used if one has been set, otherwise the set version is used.
 >
 > The environment within which the library is run will have the `HAXELIB_RUN` environment variable set to `"1"`, and `HAXELIB_RUN_NAME` set to the name of the library.